 How Much Do I Contribute to My 401k Savings Plan?

-What you put into your 401k is called your contribution.
+What you save into your 401k is known as your contribution.
 The contribution is either a percentage of your salary or a dollar amount you specify.
 The funds are conveniently transferred to your 401k account via payroll deduction every payday (until you reach the maximum allowable amount you can contribute for that calendar year).

 The amount you decide to contribute should also be budget driven.
 There are a couple of important considerations with this, though: